Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

     2. Download the rootfs image specified in the UAN product catalog.

-        Replace IMAGE\_ID in the following export command with the IMS image id recorded in Step 1.
+        Replace IMAGE\_ID in the following export command with the IMS image ID recorded in Step 1.

         ```bash
         ncn-m001# export UAN_IMAGE_ID=IMAGE_ID